 What is Seth Brundle's groundbreaking invention?

-Discover the awards and nominations received by The Fly.
-Explore the history of The Fly and its cast and crew.
+Discover all the awards and nominations received by The Fly, from Oscars to film festival honors.
+Learn how The Fly and its cast and crew have been recognized by critics and the industry alike.

 Seth Brundle, played by Jeff Goldblum, is an extraordinary and somewhat unconventional inventor who has devoted his life to his groundbreaking work.
 During an elaborate party hosted by his financial backers at Bartok Industries, he crosses paths with Veronica Quaife, a keen journalist from Particle Magazine, portrayed by Geena Davis.
 Intrigued by Seth’s genius and the potential of his latest invention—the teleporter pods or “telepods”—Veronica is drawn into a whirlwind of scientific promise and personal fascination.